-The corresponding grandee finished with a brief question to me: 'Do you think your writings are having an impact?'.
+Your letter finishes with a brief question to me: 'Do you think your writings are having an impact?'.

-My answer was another rueful paradox.
-Yes: my readership has been wide and substantial, garnering much supportive and appreciative feedback, over many years.
-But no: over that period the problems I have been writing and talking about have got much worse.
+My answer is another rueful paradox.
+Yes: my readership is wide and substantial, garnering much supportive and appreciative feedback, over many years.
+But no:

+over that period the problems I have been writing and talking about have got much worse.
 So while my writing may have ready and resonant impact on individuals, it has no effective impact (yet) on institutions.

-That bracketed 'yet' might be activated by somehow starting a bi-hemisphered dialogue with those who have some current leverage with governance.
+That bracketed 'yet' might be activated by somehow starting a bi-hemisphered dialogue with those who have some leverage with governance.
 If I can help with that I would be very pleased to do so.